doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/interesting/fountain.md

 title: "Under the Fountain"
 weight: 2
 draft: false
-description: "How to get under the fountain in Brookhaven RP at spawn."
+description: "How to get under the fountain in Brookhaven at spawn."
 ---